ionic-team/stencil-site/src/docs/guides/workers.md

 #### Worker Termination

-Any Web Workers can be terminated using the [`Worker.terminate()`](https://developer.mozilla.org/en-US/docs/Web/API/Worker/terminate) API, but since Stencil creates one worker shared across all the proxied methods, it's not a recommended to terminate it manually.
+Any Web Workers can be terminated using the [`Worker.terminate()`](https://developer.mozilla.org/en-US/docs/Web/API/Worker/terminate) API, but since Stencil creates one worker shared across all the proxied methods, it's not recommended to terminate it manually.
 If you have a use-case for using `terminate` and rebuilding workers, then we recommend using the `workerPath` and creating a new Worker directly:

 ```tsx
 import { workerPath } from '../../stuff.worker.ts?worker';